 - If privatisation increases competition there is an incentive for firms to deliver more choice and quality in order to boost sales.
-An increase in consumer welfare

-Therefore, profit.
-Firms for out therefore, profit.
-Firms for out the consumer welfare. produced - Increased quality of goods and increased innovation increases consumer choice e.g. better quality airports or more flights - Wider share ownership consumers may be able to buy shares in privatised firms to spread the rewards of capitalism to more people
+An increase in choice improves consumer welfare - Incentive to innovate in order to boost sales and, therefore, profit.
+Firms may become more dynamically efficient, improving the quality of products produced - Increased quality of goods and increased innovation increases consumer choice e.g. better quality airports or more flights - Wider share ownership consumers may be able to buy shares in privatised firms to spread the rewards of capitalism to more people